GuiGou12358/sc-rollup/examples/guess-the-number/worker-phala-cloud/README.md

 This repo also includes code snippets for the following common use cases:

-- `/start`: Start a scheduled task, running every 30 seconds, to poll the messages and send the responses.
+- `/start`: Start a scheduled task, running every 30 seconds, to poll the messages, compute the target number via a VRF and send the clue.
 - `/stop`: Stop the scheduled task.
-- `/execute`: Force the schedulled task.
+- `/execute`: Force the execution of scheduled task.
 - `/worker/account`: Using the `deriveKey` API to generate a deterministic wallet for Polkadot, a.k.a. a wallet held by the TEE instance.
 - `/worker/tdx-quote`: The `reportdata` is the worker public key and generates the quote for attestation report via `tdxQuote` API.
 - `/worker/tdx-quote-raw`: The `reportdata` is the worker public key and generates the quote for attestation report.
 The difference from `/tdx_quote` is that you can see the worker public key in [Attestation Explorer](https://proof.t16z.com/).